 Even more sustainable coffee practices are found at Vienna’s Caffe Amouri, which was named the Virginia Green Restaurant of the Year in 2015, and implements practices such as compostable cups and lids; direct trade practices; and recycling/reuse of coffee grounds and burlap sacks.

-And at the new Aslin Coffee, which is debuting its flagship coffee roasting space in Herndon this year, sustainability is built into the core beliefs.
+And at Aslin Coffee, which recently debuted its flagship coffee roasting space in Herndon, sustainability is built into the core beliefs.
 Aiming to be stewards of the earth and its people, the new company strives for a full circle of sustainability through compostable material, carbon neutrality, and contributions towards reforestation.

 Image courtesy Blend 111/Facebook